Rise to Success: Career Highlights of Bill Maher

 Loading Video...

-August 15, 2020: Statement on Trump's Refusal to Leave
+August 15, 2020: Comment on Trump's Refusal to Leave

-On September 25, 2020, during an edition of Real Time, Bill Maher criticized the framing of a New York Times story about Donald Trump's refusal to commit to a peaceful transfer of power, asserting that the media should have amplified the severity of Trump's threats.
+On September 25, 2020, during an edition of Real Time, Bill Maher criticized the framing of a New York Times story about Donald Trump's refusal to commit to a peaceful transfer of power, asserting that the media "should have amplified" the severity of Trump's threats.

 Loading Video...

-March 2021: Criticism of China's Treatment of Uyghurs
+March 2021: Criticism of China's Treatment of Uyghurs and US 'Woke' Culture

 2021: Opposition to NFL's "Black National Anthem"

 In 2021, Bill Maher opposed the NFL's decision to play the "Black national anthem" before games, considering it a form of segregation.
+He argued for one national anthem and rejected separate ceremonies and dorms based on race, which drew some criticism.

-2021: Urging Acceptance of Afghan Refugees
+2021: Urging America to Take in Afghan Refugees

-January 2022: Declining to Run for President
+January 2022: Declining to Run in the 2024 Election

-In January 2022, Bill Maher declined to run in the 2024 United States presidential election, following speculation by Dana Perino that he might be called on to do so.
+In January 2022, Bill Maher declined to run in the 2024 United States presidential election following speculation by Dana Perino that he might be called on to do so.

-March 21, 2022: Launch of Club Random Podcast
+March 21, 2022: Club Random Podcast Launched

-2022: Blaming Hollywood for Gun Violence
+2022: Blaming Mass Shootings on Hollywood Romanticization of Gun Violence

 2022: Criticism of Disinformation Governance Board